 What Does High Assurance Mean?

-High Assurance can vary by your org, but in most Salesforce orgs, a high assurance login will require the user to complete two-factor authentication.
+High Assurance can vary by your org, but in most Salesforce orgs, a high assurance login will require the user to complete multi-factor authentication (MFA).

 Example: Reports and Dashboards